AminMirzaeiOne/EnvironmentArea_VB/README.md

 <h2> 📜 Program Rules</h2>
 1 - The numbers must be correct<br />
+2 - Preferably positive numbers <br />

 <h2> 💡 Program Help</h2>
 1 - Run the program first<br />
-2 - Then enter the correct number<br />
+2 - Specify the perimeter or area to be calculated <br />
 3 - Press the Enter button<br />
+4 - Select the desired shape (write the name of the shape) <br />
+5 - Press the Enter button<br />
+6 - Enter the desired values ​​(length, width, radius, ...) <br />
+7 - Press the Enter button<br />
-4 - View the result
+8 - View the result

 <h2>📷 Screenshots</h2>
 <img width="675" alt="Capture" src="https://github.com/user-attachments/assets/16e3e619-0830-4c90-8a68-06cba6e7c3a4">